HITS-AIN/GPCCData.jl/README.md

 <h1 align="center">GPCCData.jl</h1>

 ## ℹ What is this?

-It is a julia package that allows convenient access to certain datasets for reproducing the [experiments](https://github.com/HITS-AIN/GPCCpaper) in
+This repository contains the data for reproducing all the results presented in

-**A Gaussian process cross-correlation approach to time delay estimation for reverberation mapping of active galactic nuclei**
+*A Gaussian process cross-correlation approach to time delay estimation for reverberation mapping of active galactic nuclei*

 via the [GPCC.jl](https://github.com/HITS-AIN/GPCC.jl) implementation.